-"... the most striking examples of crminal justice systemic improvement have resulted from the state block grant programs, further reason why the governors believe that the block grant program is the part of LEAA most deserving preservation . . ."
-(National Governors Conference, Committee of Crime Reduction and Public Saefty, Hall of the States, 444 N. Capitol St., Washington, D.C.)
-The National Conference of State Criminal Justice Planning Directors has said,

-"We believe the recommendations of the Study Group for restructuring the LEAA program are less likely to promote its own stated purposes than the current LEAA program . . ."
+". . . the most striking examples of crminal justice systemic improvement have resulted from the state block grant programs, further reason why the governors believe that the block grant program is the part of LEAA most deserving preservation . . ."
+(National Governors Conference, Committee of Crime Reduction and Public Sactty, Hall of the States, 444 N. Capitol St., Washington, D.C.)
+The National Conference of State Criminal Justice Planning Directors has said, "We believe the recommendations of the Study Group for restructuring the rent LEAA program ..."